 Courses at Loma Linda University are taught in English and proficiency of the language is a requirement.
 Lectures are often delivered at a rapid rate and note taking is expected.
 Term papers, theses, and exams are expected to be written in clear and correct English.
 Therefore, it is necessary for the prospective student to possess a high proficiency in the English language.

-Regardless of nationality or citizenship, an applicant whose native language is not English and whose secondary education has been given outside the U.S. is required to pass the TOEFL, the IELTS, or their equivalents.
+Regardless of nationality or citizenship, an applicant whose native language is not English or whose secondary education has been given outside the U.S. is required to pass the TOEFL, the IELTS, or their equivalents.

 Requests to waive the requirement for an approved test of English Proficiency must be submitted to the University Academic Affairs Committee.
 The request must include adequate justification for the waiver.
 An applicant may be not offered acceptance before the waiver request is approved.
 Please contact the International Student Affairs office to begin the process.